Shubham-Rasal/portfolio3/src/content/blog/khoj-progress-update.md

 ### 1. Accurate Distance Algorithm
 - Replaced the earlier naive distance logic with the `haversineDistance` algorithm for precise geolocation checks.
-- Reduces error margins for location validation, ensuring fairer gameplay.
+- Reduces error margins for location validation, with a **sub-10m accuracy**, ensuring fairer gameplay.
+- We also noticed that mobile phone browsers use the native GPS sensor.
+This leads to better user location coordinates.
+Since, Khoj is mobile-first, coordinates received from phones with precise location turned on, lead to much better results.

 - [PR #36](https://github.com/ayush4345/Khoj/pull/36)

 ---